meta-llama/llama-stack/docs/cli_reference.md

 Note that all configurations as well as models are stored in `~/.llama`

+#### Step 3.2.1 API Keys for Tools

+API key configuration for the Agentic System will be asked by the `llama stack build` script when you install a Llama Stack distribution.

+Tools that the model supports and which need API Keys --
+- Brave for web search (https://api.search.brave.com/register)
+- Wolfram for math operations (https://developer.wolframalpha.com/)

+> **Tip** If you do not have API keys, you can still run the app without model having access to the tools.

 ### Step 3.3.
 Run
 Now, let's start the Llama Stack Distribution Server.
 You will need the YAML configuration file which was written out at the end by the `llama stack configure` step.